singularitypress/ts-ssr-kit/README.md

 ## 6.
 We'll use the `proxy` middleware in express to forward API requests to the API service itself.
 Rather than have the client-side make seperate requests to express for our site, and another request to an API service, we'll make our API request to our express server and have *that* forward requests to the API service.
 The use of the `proxyOptions` params after the `proxyHost` string is needed for this particular API.

+## 7.
+The following and 7a are client-side (hence client.tsx).
+Here we're creating a custom axios instance (i.e. instead of axios.get and etc, you can do myAxios.get and etc).
+The purpose of this is to be able to set up custom configs for our instance of axios.
+Setting `baseURL` to `"/api"` for example will mean any routes we use in our custom axios instance will prepend with `"/api"`.
+It's `"/api"` because the request is going to our rendering server which will subsequently make its request to the actual API server.

+### 7a.
+If you use `thunk.withExtraArgument(...)`, you can pass in whatever you want into your action functions.

+### 7b.
+The async function gets automatically invoked by redux thunk.
+It doesn't *need* to be an async function, but it is because of how we're making an async request in it (axios).
+Redux Thunk can be boiled down to the following: https://github.com/reduxjs/redux-thunk/blob/master/src/index.js where you can see that you can pass in 3 items into action- a `dispatch`, a `getState`, and an `extraArgument`.
+We probably won't really need to use `getState`, but it's the second argument as per redux-thunk's action so...

+Also, to see what `api` is here, review footnote 7.

+## 8.
+Create a custom axios instance so that we can prepend requests we make with it (i.e. `axiosInstance.get`) with the `baseURL`.
+We're going to set it to the fully qualified API url since the only place that actually hits the API service directly should be the node (rendering) server.

+## 8a.
+Making a request to the API service from the node/rendering server requires... credentials.
+The user's cookie.
+Obviously this doesn't natively exist on the rendering server.
+What we can do though, is take the `req` object that contains the end-users Request information in `server.tsx` and pass it into `setStore` wherein we're defining our custom `axiosInstance` so we can take the cookie in `req` and set it inside `axiosInstance` via `headers.cookie`.
+We default the cookie value to empty string because this whole this could go bad if the value were to be undefined in the header.